-Sue reminded the LAF Members that back in 2018 the Authority had made a direction on public safety grounds to restrict access to land at Silence and Old Grove Mines due to instability, whilst further investigations and works were carried out.
-The direction only refers to access land and not to the public rights of way, although they could be impacted as well.
+Sue reminded the LAF Members that in 2018 the Authority had made a direction on public safety grounds to restrict access to land at Silence and Old Grove Mines due to instability, whilst further investigations and works were carried out.

-Since then, the direction has been extended following evidence of further instability and now the Authority is proposing to extend the direction for a further 2 years until 30th April 2025, or until the completion of remediation in connection with geotechnical investigations have been carried out to the satisfaction of the Authority, although reservations were expressed on the likelihood that the access land would be opened up after this period if there was more instability identified.
+Since then, the direction has been extended on a number of occasions, following evidence of further instability, and now the Authority is proposing to extend the direction for 2 years until 30th April 2025, or until the satisfactory completion of remediation in connection with geotechnical investigations.
+The direction only refers to access land and not to public rights of way or highways, although they were also impacted by the instability.